micro/micro/README.md

 ## Micro Ecosystem

 ### Micro
-[Micro](https://github.com/micro/micro) is a toolkit which provides a built in API Gateway, Web Proxy, ClI and Sidecar for non Micro apps.
+[Micro](https://github.com/micro/micro) is a toolkit which provides a built in API Gateway, Web Proxy, CLI and Sidecar (for non Micro apps).

 ### Go Micro
 [Go-micro](https://github.com/micro/go-micro) is a pluggable Go framework for writing RPC based microservices.
 Go micro can be used standalone but fits into the bigger Micro ecosystem.